Hing Hay Park

 Location & Accessibility

-You'll discover the park nestled on South King Street's north side, between 6th and Maynard Avenues, just east of Union Station and the Historic Chinatown Gate.
+You'll discover the park on South King Street's north side, between 6th and Maynard Avenues, just east of Union Station and the Historic Chinatown Gate.
 Its central location makes it an ideal stopping point while exploring the neighborhood.

 One of the best things about Hing Hay is that it's surrounded by amazing eateries - you can pick up bubble tea or a snack from one of the nearby restaurants, bakeries, or tea shops to enjoy in the park.